derekantrican/BoostnoteToTrello/README.md

 #### A couple notes:

-- The location of the Boostnote note is likely something similar to: `%userprofile%\Boostnote\notes\0a5de9a4c171eb481b05.cson` *(note that every note will have its own unique id and it can change sometimes too.
-Open the note in notepad or something similar to make sure you have the right noe)*
+- The location of the Boostnote note is likely something similar to: `%userprofile%\Boostnote\notes\0a5de9a4c171eb481b05.cson` *(note that every note will have its own unique id as its name and it can change sometimes too.
+Open the note in notepad or something similar to make sure you have the right one)*
 - You can find your Trello card id from the URL of the card.
 For instance, `https://trello.com/c/AzCNJbTG/393-welcome-to-boostnote` would mean your card id is `AzCNJbTG`